resvishal/resvishal.github.io/_pages/about.md

   limit: 3
 ---

-I am a **Project Associate** at the [CSIR–Institute of Himalayan Bioresource Technology (CSIR-IHBT)](http://www.ihbt.res.in/en/) and completed my **M.Sc. in Bioinformatics** at the [Department of Bioinformatics, Pondicherry University](https://bicpu.edu.in/).
+I am a **Project Associate** at the [CSIR-Institute of Himalayan Bioresource Technology (CSIR-IHBT)](http://www.ihbt.res.in/en/) and completed my **M.Sc. in Bioinformatics** at the [Department of Bioinformatics, Pondicherry University](https://bicpu.edu.in/).

-My research focuses on **computational approaches to understand disease mechanisms and protein–ligand interactions**.
+My research focuses on **computational approaches to understand disease mechanisms and protein-ligand interactions**.
 I apply molecular dynamics simulations, molecular docking, free energy calculations, and structure-based drug design to explore how small molecules can modulate biological targets.
 During my master's thesis, I investigated the **dengue virus NS2B/NS3 protease**, using docking and molecular dynamics to identify potential allosteric binding sites and evaluate ligand stability.
 This experience strengthened my interest in structural bioinformatics and the role of computation in advancing therapeutic discovery.

 ---